Project Springboard (SCOOP Related)

 1 Like

 I thank both of you for your input and information.
-There is not enough well information in the springboard area for me to get a good handle on the reserve potential on per unit basis.
+There is not enough well information in the Springboard area for me to get a good handle on the reserve potential on a per unit basis.

-Do you believe that the reserve potential is similar to the woodford but will take fewer wells to recover, much like the springer? or is it the case that optimum well density and recovery has just not been sorted out yet and we just don’t know.
-With the co-develpment of the reservoirs I hope CLR has a better handle on this than what has been publicly shared.
+Do you believe that the reserve potential is similar to the Woodford but will take fewer wells to recover, much like the Springer?
+Or is it the case that optimum well density and recovery has just not been sorted out yet and we just don’t know?
+With the co-development of the reservoirs, I hope CLR has a better handle on this than what has been publicly shared.

 Geologist here… It all comes down to the interconnectedness of the pores through the permeability.
 More natural fractures will be enhanced by the frac so better permeability.
 Think of a series of barbells set up end to end-or the old Tinker Toys.
 The ends are the pores and the middle is the permeability.
 A straight wide bar in the middle is much easier to get through than a skinny twisted bar.
 Short term production is coming from the pores via the permeability very close to the borehole and the enhanced permeability due to the frac.
 As time goes on, the molecules of hydrocarbons have to come from farther and farther away through very tortuous routes similar to a tree route system.